The card_name currently has an increased welcome offer of

-The Sapphire card is not a starter card or credit repair card.
+The card_name is not a starter card or credit repair card.
 You need good credit to get approved.
 Here is what you need to know regarding what credit factors are needed.

 What credit score do I need to get approved for the Sapphire Preferred card?